Understanding investments: the influence of the conscious and unconscious mind on our financial decisions

-This is very discouraging for us private investors.
-Especially since we also know that a group decision is always more 'fair' (in the rational and consistent sense) than an individual decision (where the subjective has too much weight because it is not subject to a critical eye).
-I am definitely not trying to cheer you up... but read on: In fact, what behavioral finance teaches us is that our brain (read: our history, our emotions, our past, etc.) comes to disturb reflections that should be rational.
-We have chosen an investment policy, but it is subject to the throes of our 'moods'.
-In other words, it is not so much the investment policy that counts as following it in a disciplined, systematic, obsessive manner, I want to say.
-If you think that the trading high frequency is the best way to make money, so do it and don't change your policy.
-Not only will it avoid the subjectivity of decisions (partly) but most importantly you will also gain experience.
+For us private investors, this is very discouraging.
+Especially as we also know that a group decision is always more 'right' (in the sense of rational and consistent) than an individual decision (where the subjective has too much weight because it's not subject to critical scrutiny).
+Decidedly, I'm not cheering you up....but read on: In fact, what behavioral finance teaches us is that our brain (read: our history, our emotions, our past,...) disturbs thinking that should be rational.
+We've chosen an investment policy, but it's subject to the vagaries of our 'moods'.
+In other words, it's not so much the investment policy that counts as following it in a disciplined, systematic, obsessive way.
+If you think high-frequency trading is the best way to make money, then do it and stick to it.
+Not only will this avoid the subjectivity of decisions (in part) but, more importantly, you'll also gain experience.

 It is for all these reasons that the pursuit of high dividends is probably an excellent policy for the individual and private investor: the framework is clear (no stocks with less than x% dividends), easy to implement, easy to stick to (there is still a relatively large choice of stocks with high dividends and whose track record is good).
 We can of course lie to ourselves but deviation is difficult when faced with such clear and transparent criteria.